folio-org/stripes/doc/building-from-git-checkouts.md

 `stripes-connect`,
 `stripes-components`
 `stripes-loader`,
-`stripes-experiments`,
+`ui-okapi-console`
 and
-`ui-okapi-console`
+`ui-users`
 git modules all checked out next to each other.
-(At present, the Experiments module still contains the Users module.)

 ## Avoiding uploaded NPM packages